learnbin.net nav logo

 04. E-Bands (Ethylenic bands)

-These bands originated from π to π* transitions happen in ethylenic bonds of aromatic or heteroaromatic molecules.
+These bands originated from π to π* transitions that happen in ethylenic bonds of aromatic or heteroaromatic molecules.

 Calculating absorbance